 Author has written 9 stories for Sherlock.

-I run the library at an elementary school and sometimes I think I could live in one (a library - not an elementary school!).
+I used to run the library at an elementary school and sometimes I think I could live in one (a library - not an elementary school!).

 I am a Christian and I believe that everything happens for a reason and that all things work together for good for those who love God, and that sometimes, it's not for our own personal good - it's for the good of the bigger picture.